lupyuen/lupyuen.github.io/src/romfs.md

 - __File Name__, __File Data__: Padded to 16 bytes

 The Entire Dump of our ROM FS Filesystem is [__dissected in the Appendix__](https://lupyuen.github.io/articles/romfs#appendix-rom-fs-filesystem).

+ROM FS is indeed tiny and easy to embed in our apps!

 _Why is Next Header pointing to `0xA42`?
 Shouldn't it be padded?_